 (b) the accused has, not later than 7 days before the day on which the hearing of the proceeding commences, served on the person who instituted the proceeding a notice in writing giving whatever information the accused then had that would identify or assist in identifying the other person.

-97. Defence: act or default of another person etc.
+97. Defences: accident, act or default of another etc.

 (1) In a prosecution under this Part for an offence against this Act, it is a defence if the accused establishes that —